energysistem/manuals/42921-Earphones TWS/en/07-sincronizacion_bluetooth.md

 ## <quick_guide> Bluetooth pairing

-Turn off your Energy Earphones Sport 1 Bluetooth and press the *MULTIFUNCTION BUTTON* (1) for approximately 4 seconds, until the *INDICATOR* (4) starts flashing blue and red.
-At this point, you will be able to pair your earphones with your smartphone or tablet.
-Once your Energy Sport earphones have been detected, press "connect".
-The devices will be connected immediately and without codes.
-You will hear a sound that confirms that both devices have been paired.
+Once your *Energy Earphones 6 True Wireless* are off, press the *multifunction button* (3) for approximately 3 seconds, until the earphones’ *LED indicator* (5) starts flashing blue.
+At this point, the left earphone (L) will start searching for Bluetooth devices and its *LED indicator* (5) will flash blue and red.
+Enable the Bluetooth option on your music player and connect to "Energy Earphones 6 TWS".
+Once paired, you will hear a confirmation sound.

+### Auto Power off
+In order to save battery, your *Energy Earphones 6 True Wireless* will automatically turn off after 5 minutes in search mode and if they have not been paired with any device.

 </quick_guide>